MillenniumDB/wikidata-endpoint/README.md

 https://wikidata.imfd.cl/

 The endpoint uses MillenniumDB, developed by the [Millennium Institute for Foundational Research on Data](https://imfd.cl/en/).
 It is still under development and licensed under GPL v2 license.
 The source code is available [here](https://github.com/MillenniumDB/MillenniumDB).
 More details about the core of the engine, including some performance data, are available [in our paper](https://direct.mit.edu/dint/article/5/3/560/117375/MillenniumDB-An-Open-Source-Graph-Database-System).
 Since the paper was published, we have extended MillenniumDB to support SPARQL 1.1.
 (The underlying system supports further features not covered by the SPARQL syntax, such as returning paths.)
+The human interface is based on [YASGUI](https://github.com/TriplyDB/Yasgui).

 ## Privacy policy